-Under the steer of the CRC, the Issuer manages primarily credit risk, market risk, longevity risk, property risk, operational risk, legal and compliance risk, leveraging risk and ESG risk arising from its businesses through various management committees such as the Infrastructure Financing and Securitisation Investment Committee (IFSIC), the Credit Committee (CC), the Transaction Approval Committee (TAC), the ALCO, the Operational Risk Committee (ORC), the Longevity Risk Committee (LRC) and the ESGC.
+Under the steer of the CRC, the Issuer manages primarily credit risk, market risk, longevity risk, property price risk, operational risk, legal and compliance risk, leveraging risk and ESG risk arising from its businesses through various management committees such as the Infrastructure Financing and Securitisation Investment Committee (IFSIC), the IFS Collateral Manager Committee (IFSCMC), the Credit Committee (CC), the Transaction Approval Committee (TAC), the ALCO, the Operational Risk Committee (ORC), the Longevity Risk Committee (LRC) and the ESGC.
 Other than the IFSIC, which is chaired by an Executive Director, all of these management committees are chaired by the CEO with members including the relevant Senior Vice Presidents, General Counsel, and senior staff from the relevant functional departments of the Issuer.

 The insurance subsidiaries of the Issuer also have their own Risk Committee (RC) to monitor insurance risk and other relevant risks.
-Each RC is chaired by an Executive Director of the relevant insurance subsidiaries of the Issuer with members including the Chief Executive Officer and the relevant senior staff of such subsidiaries.
+Each RC is chaired by an Executive Director of the relevant subsidiary, with members including the Chief Executive Officer and the relevant senior staff of the subsidiary.
 The RC of the HKMCA includes independent and non-executive directors to provide independent risk oversight of its operation.